 Why Study Art at the University of Minnesota?

-At the Regis Center for Art, we believe that art has the power to transform our understanding of the world.
+At the University of Minnesota, we believe that art has the power to transform our understanding of the world.

 The artistic practice and research undertaken by our students and professors has a lasting impact on the individual, the community and the environment, and resonates on visceral, emotional and philosophical levels.